madejackson/MillControl/README.md

 ![Landscape Editor](./Assets/pictures/calibration_L.png)

 #### Grind!
-The grinding will be started from the coresponding site with the correct button.
+The grinding will start from the coresponding site with the correct button.
 If there is a programmed grind time or a weight, there will be a progress bar.
-A grinding can be cancled any time by pushing the button which was used to start the grinding.
+The grinding can be cancled any time by pushing the button which was used to start the grinding.
 If there is a programmed grindtime, the process will be stoped for 5 secounds and can be resumed with a new button push.
 During the grind process the user can change the grind time by turning the turining button.
 This change will not be saved.

 ##### Portrait mode